 The map production path is followed from establishing the production plans and how it fits within the organisation (Plan); identifying the sources of data, the acquisition of the data (Source); the creation of the various maps or geospatial data (Make); and to the final product (Deliver).
 Faulty data and maps or the maintenance thereof are dealt with the return process (Return).
 The production path is based on supply chains and supply chain management using the Supply-Chain Operations Reference (SCOR) model as a guideline.
 The aim of this part of the workshop is to illustrate the use of supply chains and supply chain management to guide the production of maps or geospatial data.

 A program assessment evaluates a program's operations and helps managers redirect resources to improve performance.
 The URISA GMI GIS Capability Maturity Model (GISCMM) assessment tool and service enables organization to evaluate, visualize, and compare the capability maturity of their GIS programs and operations and understand which areas need improvement.
 In this workshop section we will discuss and demonstrate the use and results of the GISCMM tool and service.

-This workshop has the intention to enhance knowledge in
+This workshop intended to enhance knowledge in

 considering Supply Chain perspectives for modern map production,

 using GIS capability maturity models for improving management performances in geoinformation management and

 technological aspects for establishing decentralized service-oriented mapping architectures.